 Highly educated people are attracted to Bloomington because of its progressive thinking, cultural amenities, and high quality of life.
-Typically, this same demographic group appreciates and utilizes an alternative transportation and greenways system.
+Typically, this same demographic group appreciates and utilizes a bicycle and pedestrian transportation and greenways system.

 Compact Urban Form

 Bloomington's downtown and older neighborhoods benefit from having a compact urban form.
 Typically, these are areas that have mixed land uses and higher density development.
 Compact urban form allows for more efficient transportation, public services, and preservation of open space.